“The ultimate authority must always rest with the individual’s own reason and critical analysis.”

 Start with a Hypothesis or Question

 Analysis always starts with a hypothesis or a question that needs to be answered.
-The best analysts are constantly curious about the business, and are always generating new questions they want to answer, creating an objective view of reality through different analyses, and ultimately generating the insight necessary to carve a strategic course through the future.
+The best analysts are constantly curious about the business and are always generating new questions they want to answer, creating an objective view of reality through different analyses, and ultimately generating the insight necessary to carve a strategic course through the future.

 Work with Clean Data

-Like I’ve said before, the actual analyzing of data only takes 20-30% of the actual time, while getting the right data and cleaning it up takes up 70-80% of the time.
+Like I’ve said before, the actual analysis of data only takes 20-30% of the actual time, while getting the right data and cleaning it up takes up 70-80% of the time.
 If you don’t start with clean data, you’ll find yourself either cleaning it after you start or generating poor and often incorrect conclusions.